 - Get familiar with the apps of the airlines you are flying – This one was so important for me this week.
 I was able to rebook myself onto the first flight on Wednesday morning because I knew how to use the United mobile app.
 Not every airline offers the same functionality on their mobile apps, but if you are familiar with it’s functionality, you may be able to see if there are additional seats on the next flight, check to see if a later scheduled flight will be departing before your delayed flight and you may be able to contact an agent directly from the app saving you time and stress waiting in the customer service line to get rebooked.

 - Kill them with kindness -Whether it’s the gate agent, the person behind you in line, your seat mate or the flight attendant, be nice.
 Everyone is experiencing this delay and we all deal with stress in different ways.
 By showing a little bit of kindness during the process, you may help to alleviate some of the tension during the delay.
 And who knows, maybe the gate agent can get you the last seat on the earlier flight or a better seat when you are able to take off?

-I am by no means always zen when it comes to airport travel, but these few tips help me to, ultimately, have the best travel experience I can, given the circumstances.
+I am by no means always zen when it comes to airport travel and travel delays, but these few tips help me to, ultimately, have the best travel experience I can, given the circumstances.